rhinopotamus/rhinopotamus.github.io/_drafts/2025-05-08-pqr-groups.md

     - the index of the normalizer of the Sylow $p$-subgroup, and thus
     - a divisor of $m$.

-This is a key piece of machinery for any kind of "classify all subgroups of order $n$" kind of argument.
+This is a key piece of machinery for any kind of "classify all groups of order $n$" kind of argument.
 The proof of each part is basically, think of a cute group action and show that it works nicely for groups of prime power order.

 **$AB$ lemma**: Let $A, B \leq G$.
 If $A\unlhd G$, then $AB := \{ab\mid a\in A, b\in B\}$ is a subgroup of $G$, and $|AB| = \dfrac{|A|\cdot|B|}{|A\cap B|}.$